 CHADD support groups usually have a local list of resources they give out.

-The Institute for the Advancement of AD/HD Coaching (IAAC) has a list of accredited coaches in each state.
+The The Institute For the Advancement of ADHD Coaching (IAAC) has a list of accredited coaches in each state.

 2. Check out their background.